propelorm/Propel2/documentation/documentation/01-installation.markdown

 Propel has its own PEAR channel, that you must "discover".
 Using the `pear install -a` command, you can let PEAR download and install all dependencies.

-So the commands to install Propel, Phing and PEAR Log globally sum up to this:
+So the commands to install Propel globally sum up to this:

 ```bash
 $ pear channel-discover pear.propelorm.org